 Hudson claims he agreed to take the part for only half of his quote at the time because producers told him that the role would make his career—and he believed them.
 “The night before filming begins, however, I get this new script and it was shocking,” he wrote in Entertainment Weekly last year.
 “The character was gone.
 Instead of coming in at the very beginning of the movie, like page 8, the character came in on page 68 after the Ghostbusters were established.
 His elaborate background was all gone…so that was pretty devastating.
 The sad part is the thing that I thought that Ghostbusters would do, which is really kickstart my career into high gear, it never really materialized.”

 Many of the Special Effects Were Surprisingly Low-Tech

 In the iconic opening scene in the library basement, the books floating across the room were just hanging from wires.
-The card catalog drawers were being manually pushed open by technicians standing behind them and the thousands of cards that fly out of the drawers were simply being blown around by air through plain old copper tubing.
+The card drawers were manually pushed open by technicians standing behind them and the thousands of cards that fly out of the drawers were simply blown around by air through plain old copper tubing.
 “None of this was done optically,” explains Reitman.
 “It’s amazing, sometimes the most simple and most practical stuff is the most effective.”

 Movie Buffs Love Those Proton Packs

 It’s one of the most ubiquitous props ever, so it’s no surprise that, when one of the actual proton packs used in the film was part of a Profiles in History auction in 2012, the starting bid was $60,000 and the thing sold for a dizzying $130,000.